 3) ROTC monthly cadet stipend of $420

-NOTE: Individuals that elect a ARNG / USAR Scholarship will recieve additonal allowance of $350 per month for attending military drill assigned to an ARNG / USAR unit.
+NOTE: Individuals that elect an ARNG / USAR Scholarship will receive an additional allowance of $350 per month for attending military drills assigned to an ARNG / USAR unit.
 See more information below.

 Army National Guard (ARNG) / United States Army Reserve (USAR) Minuteman Scholarship

 The ARNG / USAR Minuteman Scholarship offers the same benefits as the Army ROTC Scholarship.
 In addition to the benefits listed above; Army ROTC Cadets will earn an extra $350 per month by participating in the ARNG / USAR Simultaneous Membership Program.
-The SMP program offers Army ROTC Cadets the unique opportunity to attend drill with ARNG / USAR units.
-The program was designed as a mentorship for Army ROTC Cadets offering them the ability to shape their future decisions with calculated and well informed information.
-It allows an indivudual to see what speciality branch fits their personality and career outlook.
-After graduation College and commissioning as an Officer; Minuteman Scholarship recipients are guaranteed placement in the Army Reserve or National Guard.
+The SMP program offers Army ROTC Cadets the unique opportunity to attend drills with ARNG / USAR units.
+The program was designed as a mentorship for Army ROTC Cadets offering them the ability to shape their future decisions with calculated and well-informed information.
+It allows an individual to see what specialty branch fits their personality and career outlook.
+After graduation from the College and commissioning as an Officer; Minuteman Scholarship recipients are guaranteed placement in the Army Reserve or National Guard.

 Nursing students who are also Army ROTC Cadets can benefit from unique hands-on nursing opportunities while receiving financial assistance for college.
 You will gain valuable leadership experience and management training that can benefit you in either a military or private-sector nursing career.
 The Army ROTC Nursing Scholarship program offers two-, three- or four-year scholarships for undergraduate nursing students.
 These are full-tuition scholarships (with the option for room and board instead of tuition), additional allowances for books and fees, and a monthly stipend.
 You must be enrolled in Army ROTC to compete for this scholarship and majoring in nursing.

-If your interested in pursuing a career in the Medical Field, The HPSP may be the program for you.
+If you are interested in pursuing a career in the Medical Field, The HPSP may be the program for you.
 Click here to find out more about U.S. Army Medicine.